Travel Tips

 Data Roaming

 Turning data roaming off will block email, web browsing, visual voicemail and downloads, but does not block text messages.
-When travelling to the US or to other international destinations, data usage is not covered under your mobility plan.
+When travelling to the U.S. or to other international destinations, data usage is not covered under your mobility plan.
 Since your device could potentially seek large amounts of data, you may wish to turn your data roaming "off".
 If you do not disable this function, you could be unpleasantly surprised by data roaming charges - even if you rarely use the device.
-See rates.

 Set A Passcode